caisonatmiraclebuck/Full-Stack-Code-Challenge/README.md

 Client Folder

-1. Pest and open client direactory by terminal or cmd
+1. Paste and open client directory by terminal or cmd
-2. install npm
+2. Install npm

 ### `npm start`